 The Medical Historical Library of the Harvey Cushing/John Hay Whitney Medical Library at Yale University is pleased to announce its fourteenth annual Research Travel award for use of the Historical Library.

-The Ferenc Gyorgyey Research Travel Grant is available to historians, medical practitioners, and other researchers outside of Yale who wish to use the Historical collections of the Harvey Cushing/John Hay Whitney Medical Library.
-In any given year the award is up to $1,500 for one week of research.
+The Ferenc Gyorgyey/Stanley Simbonis YSM’57 Research Travel Grant is available to historians, medical practitioners, and other researchers outside of Yale who wish to use the Historical collections of the Harvey Cushing/John Hay Whitney Medical Library.
+In any given year the award is up to $2,000 for one week of research.

 The award honors Ferenc A. Gyorgyey, former Historical Librarian.
 Ferenc A. Gyorgyey was born in Hungary and immigrated to the United States at the time of the Hungarian Revolution.
 He received his library degree at Southern Connecticut State University in 1961 and a master’s degree in history from Yale in 1967.
 In 1962 he was hired by Madeline Stanton (then Librarian of the Yale Medical Historical Collections) as a cataloger for the Historical Library, and was named Historical Librarian when Miss Stanton retired in 1968.
 Known for his graciousness, devotion to patrons, a thorough knowledge of the collection, and a remarkable sense of humor, he held this position for 26 years until his retirement in 1994.
 Ferenc Gyorgyey passed away in 2014.

-A complete application comprises:
+A complete fellowship application includes:

-- 2 letters of reference
+- Two letters of recommendation

 Currently we are not accepting new applications, but please revisit this page towards the end of January 2024 for the announcement of a new cycle.